thediamonder11/Blooket-Hacks/README.md

-# Blooket-Hacks
+# Blooket-Modifications
-Blooket Le Hacks
+Blooket Le Modifications

+Only use with permission :)